bruceravel/demeter/documentation/Athena/examples/data.rst

    Importing the remaining iron foil data.

 Clicking the :button:`Open button,light` will import all those data files and list them in the group list.
 Once they are imported, `mark
 <../ui/mark.html>`__ all of the groups either by typing
 :button:`Alt`-:button:`a` or by clicking the :button:`A,light` mark button above the group list.
-Finally select the :file:`fe.060` group by clicking on it in the group list.
+Finally select the :file:`fe.060` group by :mark:`leftclick,..` clicking on it in the group list.
 Once you have done all of that, :demeter:`athena` will look like this.

 .. _fig-datamarked:
 .. figure:: ../../_images/ex_data_marked.png